AnyLogic

 • Ring — the agents are uniformly distributed on a ring whose diameter is smaller than the smallest space dimension.

 • Spring mass — the agents are located as a spring mass system where agents are masses and their connections are springs.
-This is network-dependent layout type.
+This is the network-dependent layout type.

 • Moore (8 neighbors) — The neighbors are counted in all 8 cells (to the north, south, east, west, northeast, southeast, southwest).